mgp/book-notes/sqlalchemy.md

 * You get persistent object instances either by flushing pending instances so they become persistent, or querying for existing instances.
 * A session can span multiple transactions, which must proceed serially; this is called transaction scope and session scope.
 * In a web application, typically the scope of a `Session` is tied to the lifetime of the request, maybe using event hooks in the web framework.
-* A `Session` is similar ot a cache in that it implements the identity map, but only uses the map as a cache if you query by a primary key.
+* A `Session` is similar to a cache in that it implements the identity map, but only uses the map as a cache if you query by a primary key.
 * By default a `Session` expires all instances along transaction boundaries, so no instance should have stale data.
 * When merging, if a mapped attribute is missing on the source instance, then it is expired on the target instance, discarding its existing value.
 * The `load` flag when merging is `True` by default, which loads the target's unloaded collections to reconcile the incoming state against the database.